viridia/tempest/Notes.md

 There's an ownership problem in that the name lookup function can return either temporary or permanent objects.

+Memory management is made much harder by the idea that we might want to run all of this as a server for syntax checking and parsing.
+Basically any stage up to type inference need to be able to reset memory.

+I think the general strategy should be:

+Allocations:

+* AST: per module
+* Semantic Graph: per module
+* Type Store: per compilation unit
+* Synthetic definitions: per compilation unit, with possible caching.

 ## Output symbol graph